The race to untangle the secrets of rare, severe blood clots after Johnson & Johnson vaccination

 Between March 19 and April 12, medical teams from Virginia to Nevada encountered the same baffling constellation of symptoms in five other women between the ages of 18 and 48.
 All had recently received the Johnson & Johnson vaccine.
 One woman died.

-On Tuesday, U.S. health officials recommended that those vaccinations be paused so experts could reconsider how, or if, the vaccine could be safely used.
-There were only six known cases among more than 7 million shots, but the symptoms the women experienced drew alarm because they were severe and virtually unseen in healthy individuals — with one recent exception.
-They struck an ominous resemblance to cases in Europe among people who received a similar coronavirus shot developed by AstraZeneca and the University of Oxford.
+Last Tuesday, U.S. health officials recommended that those vaccinations be paused so experts could reconsider how, or if, the vaccine could be safely used.
+There were only six known cases among more than 7 million shots, but the symptoms drew alarm because they were severe and the women were otherwise healthy.
+They also struck an ominous resemblance to cases in Europe among people who received a similar coronavirus shot developed by AstraZeneca and the University of Oxford.

 Making sense of rare, possibly related adverse events after vaccination can be notoriously tricky, but in this case, U.S. health officials have a blueprint.
 European scientists’ detective work on similar cases in March, paired with decades of painstaking research into an obscure immune reaction to the anticoagulant drug heparin, have given them a probable — but not certain — mechanism, just weeks after the cases began to be detected.